HVML/HVML-Docs/en/hvml-spec-v1.0-en-new.md

 `HVMLIterator` defines two methods:

-- `iterate`: used to iterate data, subclasses must override this method.
+- `iterate`: It is used to iterate data, and subclasses must override this method.
 The first time this method is called, the method returns the first data item, and each subsequent call returns the next data item until `None` is returned.
-- `filter`: Used to filter certain data items; when the `iterate` method generates a data item, this method will be called, if it returns `False`, the current data will be discarded and the next data item will be obtained.
+- `filter`: It is used to filter certain data items.
+When `iterate` method generates a data item, this method will be called.
+If it returns `False`, the current data will be discarded and the next data item will be obtained.
 Subclasses do not need to implement this method.

 For example, for the following operation of iterating and inserting the clone template into the specified position: